cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ## Within CMSSW (recommended for CMS users)

 The instructions below are for installation within a CMSSW environment.
-For end users that don't need to commit or do any development, the following recipes should be sufficient.
+For end users that do not need to commit or do any development, the following recipes should be sufficient.
 To choose a release version, you can find the latest releases on github under [https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/releases](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/releases)